hegde-atri/dotfiles/README.md

 # dotfiles

+Now I am using multiple configs since I am have started to use more VM's.
+I have therefore made a script that can deploy the required config, save a new config, or overrite an existing config.
+Make sure to run the firstrun.sh script to install prerequisites.
-These are my dotiles, used on Arch Linux as of now.
-It is part of my arch install plan, check it out [here](https://github.com/hegde-atri/arch-install).
+~~These are my dotiles, used on Arch Linux as of now.
+It is part of my arch install plan, check it out [here](https://github.com/hegde-atri/arch-install).~~

 ## Usage